 Other non-significant agricultural offices covered by LEP requirements may have bilingual staff, but they are not necessarily designated as MSFW specialists.
-Pennsylvania's State Monitor Advocate performs outreach in the Adams County office.
-The PA CareerLink® bilingual MSFW Specialist covers the Adams County office regarding MSFWs throughout the peak season, which is September through November.
+As proposed, outreach to MSFW workers and agriculture employers will be coordinated and implemented by the Pennsylvania Department of Labor & Industry and PA CareerLink® staff.
+Full-time capacity for outreach will occur for the Adams County Office throughout the peak season, which is September through November.